Obstetricians & Gynecologists located in Winter Park, FL

 Not always!
 Having a chronic health condition or a high-risk pregnancy does not exclude someone from being able to seek care from a midwife.
 In this case, a team approach is typically may be used where a midwife and physician both provide care during a pregnancy.
 Midwives can help women access resources to support goals for childbirth, provide emotional support during pregnancy/delivery, and work alongside OBGYN physicians who are experts in managing more complex medical issues to ensure safe, healthy outcomes.

 Absolutely not!
 The beauty of midwifery care is that midwives are trained to help their patients safely navigate the labor and birth process while also tailoring that care to the needs and preferences of each individual patient.
 Midwives encourage their patients to be an active participant in their healthcare decisions by providing them with education and resources to make informed choices.
 Whether a woman wants to have natural birth with as little intervention as possible, or she wishes to utilize available medical resources, midwives work collaboratively with patients to meet their desires and preferences for their individual birth experiences.

-We are honored to have our own certified midwife, at Alliance Obstetrics & Gynecology Group.
-She works closely with both Dr. Worley and Dr. Silva to care for pregnant and non-pregnant patients.
-An prior labor & delivery nurse, her experience covers all aspects of pregnancy and delivery care.
-Her personalized approach will be everything you need to make your pregnancy perfect or have your gynecological needs met.
+We are honored to have our own certified midwives at Alliance Obstetrics & Gynecology Group.
+They work closely with both Dr. Worley and Dr. Silva to care for pregnant and non-pregnant patients.
+A prior labor & delivery nurse, her experience covers all aspects of pregnancy and delivery care.
+Their personalized approach will be everything you need to make your pregnancy perfect or have your gynecological needs met.